SA46Team5a/SA46Team05B/Team05BReadme.txt

 1. In the Query Form, there may be instances where the the columns are not in order (i.e. Slot1 is not the first column)
+2. In the Query Form, no validation have been done to check if users' inputs are only "1" or "0".
 2. The DataGridview are designed to be editable, therefore some of the dataGridview can be be edited
 3. Enum/Dictionary can be used for storing the Slot names variables instead of using string to store each name.
 This will reduce hard coding and introduce loops when writing methods